SichangHe/CS311/midterm2/ans.md

     so other monetary factors need to be considered.

 2. Each router periodically transmits its AS-path to all its neighbors.
+    (Feedback: Not periodic.
+BGP is stateful.)

     Each router uses the AS-path for forwarding.
+    (Feedback: Only the next hop is needed for forwarding.
+    The AS-path is useful in loop detection and policies.)

 3. Network switches connect links of the same type, so they use link-layer address.